Ryouh/Feats-Revisited/Feats.md

 **Prerequisite:** Level 12, Advanced Herbalist

-You have found a way to boost the healing potential of your healing potions even further, you gain the following benefits:
+You have found a way to boost the healing potential of your healing potions even further.

 * You can now craft Potions of superior Healing using your Herbalism Kit, as described in Chapter 2 of the Xanathar’s Guide.
 * Potions of greater Healing that you craft heal an extra 2d hit points.